Deirdre18/thorin-and-co-mini-project/README.md

 The only thing left to do is to deploy it so that it can be seen on the internet at large.
 We'll do that in our next series of videos.

+# Signing Up To Heroku

+## What is it?

+Heroku is a deployment platform

+## What does it do?

+Allows us to deploy our code to a server for all the world to see!

+## How do you use it?

+The first thing we need to do is create an account!

+LESSON:
+In our previous videos, we focused on building our web app for Thorin & Company.
+Now we're going to have a look at how we can deploy this to a server so that other people can view it out on the Internet.
+Now, in previous modules of this course, we've deployed our projects using GitHub pages.
+But this time, we're going to use a host called Heroku.
+So why are we using a different hosting provider this time?
+Well, it's because GitHub pages only allows us to host static websites.
+We can't host a Python project on GitHub pages.
+There are a number of free hosting services that allow you to host a Python project, but the one we've chosen is Heroku.
+And you're going to use Heroku to deploy the rest of your milestone projects for the course.
+So in a web browser, let's open a new tab and head over to Heroku.com.
+And we're going to be presented with a page where we can log in or sign up.
+So let's click on "sign up" for a new account.
+We'll fill out the form.
+I'm going to use the name, again, of our senior product developer, Aaron Sinnott.
+So we need to provide a name, an email address, the company name is optional, our country is Ireland, and we're going to choose Python as our primary development language.
+We then have to pass a CAPTCHA.
+And then click on create free account.
+Heroku will now send us a confirmation email.
+So we'll check our email here.
+And we're asked to confirm our account on Heroku.
+If we haven't got the email, then check in the spam folder or contact Heroku.
+So we'll click on confirm our email, and we'll be prompted to set a password because, you'll remember, we didn't have to set a password in our signup form.
+And that's it.
+We'll click here to proceed, and then Heroku loads our app dashboard.
+And in our next video, we'll see how to use the dashboard and how to start deploying our project.

+# Creating A New Heroku App

+## What is it?

+The heroku apps command

+## What does it do?

+Creates a new app on Heroku

+## How do you use it?

+By creating a new app on the Heroku dashboard

+LESSON:
+In our previous video, we signed up to Heroku, which is the service we're going to use to host our app.
+When we've created our password and logged in, we're presented with the Heroku dashboard.
+And from here, we can click on any of the languages that are presented, which will bring us to the Heroku dev center.
+The dev center contains getting started information, reference material, and tutorials.
+But I'm just going to go back and click on the create new app button.
+We then have to give our app a name, which I'm going to call thorin-and-company.
+I'm going to use hyphens instead of spaces.
+And I'll set my region to Europe.
+Bear in mind that the name that we provide has to be unique.
+So once that's done, we come to a new dashboard here.
+And we can see that we can use a command-line interface with Heroku, and we have many different options.
+What we're going to do is use the Heroku command-line interface.
+So in our next video, we're going to see how to use the CLI in Cloud9.

+# The Heroku Toolbelt

+## What is it?

+The Heroku Toolbelt

+## What does it do?

+Allows us to us Heroku functionlity from the CLI

+## How do you use it?

+Firstly, we need to log from the CLI and then we'll heroku commands to access different pieces of functionality

+LESSON:
+In our previous video, we created our new app.
+And now we're going to have a look at the Heroku command-line interface, or what's often called the Heroku toolbelt.
+So what we need to do is head back over to Cloud9 and open up a new terminal window.
+And in the terminal, I'm just going to type the word heroku.
+Now that should give us some output giving a list of different commands.
+And what this tells us is that Heroku is installed in this workspace.
+In fact, all Cloud9 workspaces come pre-installed with Heroku, so we don't have to install it.
+So I can type heroku login, and this will allow us to log into the account we just created.
+So I'm going to type in my email and my password.
+And it says that I'm now logged in.
+So the first command that I'm going to try is heroku apps.
+This will give us a list of the apps that we've created.
+So here we have thorin-and-company with my typo.
+So what I want to do is rename this app so that it's spelled correctly.
+To do that, I need to type heroku apps: rename and the name that I want to give it.
+So now I want to spell thorin-and-company properly.
+I also need to specify the app that I'm working on: - -app thorin-and-compnay And that will give us some output to tell us that this has now been renamed.
+When I do heroku apps again, now I can see that thorin-and-company is listed and spelled correctly.
+Now, every Heroku app comes with its own Git URL and its own URL that will be used to access our website.
+So if I copy the link here, the Heroku .com link, and paste that into a browser window, then you can see that we actually have an app running.
+This is the default Heroku app, so this will be displayed for every new app that we create.
+So now that the name is spelled properly, and we've had a brief introduction to using the Heroku toolbelt, what we need to do now is start moving our code onto the server in order to get it running.
+We're going to have a look at how we can do that starting with our next video.